axsilva1991/wishlist/README.md

 >**Atention** <br>
 > Because it is a integration test, it's work's if you run one time! <br>
 >if you need to re-execute it, it is recommended to clean the database and restart the application.<br><br>
-> <b>Before running the automated tests, make sure your application is running, if necessary you can use the actuator resources.
+> <b>Before running the automated tests, make sure your application is running, if necessary you can use the actuator resources.</b>
 > <br>

 Actuator health check